Sashité for Developers

 This requires an enemy Piece at e4, but not specifically the black king.

-Source Location Exclusion
+7.4 Source Location exclusion

-The source Location must not appear in environmental pre-conditions.
-The source Piece’s presence at its starting Location is implicit in the movement context and should not be redundantly specified.
+The source Location MUST NOT appear in environmental pre-conditions.
+The source Piece’s presence at its starting Location is implicit in the movement context and SHOULD NOT be redundantly specified.

-Environmental pre-conditions may reference:
+Environmental pre-conditions MAY reference:

-Pre-conditions describe the required state of the game environment for the movement capability to be mechanically possible.
+Pre-conditions describe the required state of the Game environment for the movement capability to be mechanically possible.

-GGN encodes three types of movements, corresponding to the protocol’s authorized displacement types:
+GGN encodes three types of movements, corresponding to the protocol’s authorized Displacement types:

 Source Destination Movement Type Example